AnurupGuha/google_ML_crashcourse/google_mlcourse.md

    - Regularization: Sparcity
      - sparse feature crosses may lead to over-fitting and substantial increase in RAM requirement which may possibly slow          down runtime
      - we want to regularize in a way which also reduces model size/memory usage
+       - in a high-dimensional sparse vector, it would be nice to encourage weights to drop exactly to zero, where possible.
+         A weight of exactly zero essentially removes the corresponding feature from the model.
+Zeroing out the features              will save RAM and may reduce noise (over-fitting) in the model
        - we will zero out some of the weights and therefore, avoiding particular crosses
        - we would like to expicitely zero out weights - also known as L0 regularization
        - L0 regularization will penalize for having a weight that was not zero